 Are blenders becoming the Rock Stars of the whiskey world?
 In this new series Peggy Noe Stevens finds out…

-Peggy Noe Stevens (PNS): Over the last ten years production facilities have raised the innovation profile of blending.
+PNS: Over the past 10 years production facilities have raised the innovation profile of blending.
 In your opinion, how has it changed the industry?

 PNS: What is your production background that led you to this role?

 SG: I began my research and development career in a production capacity directly out of college.
 I started in a role that demanded a lot from me which, while difficult, set me up nicely to accept a future role at Campari.
 While at this first job, I worked for a company that produced shelf-stable food products and MREs (meals ready to eat).
 We co-packed for many big brands including Fortune 500 companies.
 At just 22 years old, I was given many of my own “customers” and oversaw the creation of a new food product beginning with ideation through the actual creation of the formula and economizing production.
 I’d then oversee the process until the end which included many early mornings and long days in production watching every aspect of the process.
 At my time at this company and then at Campari, I learned there is no replacement for time spent in production learning the ins and outs of your process, ingredients, and getting to know the people helping to create your product.

 PNS: What inspires you about combining flavors?
 What does the consumer seem to enjoy?

 SG: As a supertaster and growing up in a family of supertasters, all I’ve ever known is the literal studying of my food/drink at